nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy it into an empty folder.

-   1. Launch the jar file using the `java -jar connections.jar` in powershell for Windows users and terminal for macOS and Linux users.
+   1. Launch the jar file using the `java -jar CONNECTIONS.jar` in powershell for Windows users and terminal for macOS and Linux users.
 Double-click the jar file as last resort.<br>
       Expected: Shows the GUI with a set of sample contacts.
 The birthday reminder list shows a birthday reminder message for each contact with a non-empty birthday field.
       The window size may not be optimum.